 Personal Security and Public Hygiene

+Dengue fever, which has no vaccination or immunisation, is common in Malaysia.
 Dengue fever is spread by the Aedes Aegypti mosquito.
-The tropical climate of Singapore makes it an ideal breeding ground for mosquitoes, but it's not as bad as it sounds because the Singapore government has introduced many measures to combat the spread of Dengue Fever seriously.
+The tropical climate of Malaysia makes it an ideal breeding ground for mosquitoes.
 With proper treatment, a person with dengue fever can recover after 10 days.
 More severe forms of the illness are dengue haemorrhagic fever and dengue shock syndrome, which can be fatal.
 Anyone suspected of infection should seek medical treatment as soon as possible.

-Heat exhaustion or heat stroke is a common ailment among visitors to Singapore.
-Warm and humid weather can cause dehydration if you're not drinking enough water.
+Heat exhaustion or heat stroke is a common ailment among visitors to Malaysia, especially if they come from temperate countries where the heat is not as intense.
+Be sure to drink enough water, as the warm and humid weather can cause dehydration.
 Severe dehydration can lead to heat exhaustion or sunstroke.
-Try to limit your exposure to the sun, use sunscreen liberally, consume sufficient liquids, avoid strenuous activities and wearing a hat when going outdoors.
+Limit your exposure to the sun, use sunscreen liberally, consume sufficient liquids, avoid strenuous activities and wear a hat when going outdoors.

-Prickly heat and sunburn are other ailments caused by the high temperatures in Singapore.
+Prickly heat and sunburn are other ailments caused by the high temperatures.
 Prickly heat is caused by excessive perspiration trapped under the skin which results in an itchy rash.
 People who perspire easily should watch out for this.
 To prevent it, simply bathe frequently, keep the skin dry, stay in air-conditioned places or use medicated talcum powder.